LucasDelfino92/morrowindsharp/betterbodies.md

 - [**Lore-Friendly Better Bodies Underwear**](https://www.nexusmods.com/morrowind/mods/43065/) by Yar-Yulme: retexture of Better Bodies original textures, aimed to make its underwear look just like it looked in original Morrowind.
 	- Requires [**Better Bodies ZW**](https://www.nexusmods.com/morrowind/mods/42395) underwear meshes.
 	- This mod is incorrectly packaged.
 Merge the contents from the **Female\Data Files** and **Male\Data Files** folders.
 Install over Better Bodies ZW (underwear option).
-- [**New Beast Bodies - Clean Version**](http://mw.modhistory.com/download-10-10928) by LizTail: replaces the default body meshes and textures with high quality ones for all beast playable races.
-No genitals and nipples version.
-Standalone install.
-- [**New Beast Bodies - Mature Version**](http://mw.modhistory.com/download-10-11364) by LizTail: replaces the default body meshes and textures with high quality ones for all beast playable races.
-Genitals and nipples version.
-Standalone install.
 - [**Better Clothes Complete**](https://www.nexusmods.com/morrowind/mods/47549) by the Better Clothes Team and authors who provided numerous fixes: collection of Better Clothes and its fixes (Tribunal and Bloodmoon included).
 	- This mod is incorrectly packaged.
 Set the proper **Data** directory in MO2.
 	- Also install [**this texture fix**](https://www.mediafire.com/file/hyw28dbyiyu152y/Better_Clothes_Complete_-_Darknut_Texture_Fix.zip/file) which reverts two Darknut leftover textures.